Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 ### Task 2 : Ingest data

-One of the key tasks you can perform with Azure Synapse Analytics is to define  _pipelines_  that transfer (and if necessary, transform) data from a wide range of sources into your workspace for analysis.
+In this task, you will define **pipelines** that transfer (and, if necessary, transform) data from various sources into your Synapse Analytics workspace for analysis.

 1. In Synapse Studio, on the **Home** page, select **Ingest** to open the **Copy Data tool** tool.